pkdone/mongo-multi-svr-generator/README.md

 0. In this root directory, modify file 'localenv' to reflect the local settings required

-1. From the terminal, run the following to delete and re-create the directories to hold Mongo server data files and logs:
+1. From the terminal, run the following to delete and re-create the directories to hold Mongo server data files and logs (also kills any mongod/mongos processes that happen to be running on the local machine):

     ```
     $ ./1_rebuild_target_directories.sh
     ```

-2. From the terminal, run the following to configure and start the servers with replication and sharding (this takes a few minutes when first run, whilst mongod server initialise their data files)
+2. From the terminal, run the following to configure and start the servers with replication and sharding (this takes a few minutes when first run, if not using "smallfiles", whilst mongod server initialises its data files)

     ```
     $ ./2_start_servers.sh